To Lower Your Medicare Drug Costs, Ask Your Pharmacist For The Cash Price

 "If we didn't have these gag clauses, there would not be a need for the legislation and policy changes movement that's going on in the country," says Garth Reynolds, executive director of the Illinois Pharmacists Association.

 Kaiser Health News, a nonprofit news service and editorially independent program of the Kaiser Family Foundation, is not affiliated with Kaiser Permanente.
+You'll find Susan Jaffe on Twitter: @SusanJaffe